 Smart Mobility at Intertraffic Amsterdam 2018

 Innovations in the world of mobility are moving fast.
 The traffic technology and automotive industries are undergoing major technological transformations.
-Cooperation and connectivity have a major focus.
+Cooperation, connectivity and data-sharing have a key focus.

-Intertraffic Amsterdam 2018 brings the latest trends and developments in smart, safe and sustainable mobility to the show floor, with a decidated Smart Mobility hall.
+Intertraffic Amsterdam 2018 brings the latest products and service, mobility projects, trends and developments in smart, safe and sustainable mobility to the show floor, with a hall dedicated to Smart Mobility.

 Will you put your company in the spotlight?

 You will find four disruptive trends in Smart Mobility

 Digitization, increasing automation, and new business models have revolutionized other industries, and the traffic technology and automotive industry will be no exception.
 As a result, four disruptive technology-driven trends in the automotive sector will be on display within the Smart Mobility hall.

 - Autonomous driving